pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 }
 ```

-Then applies Eulers method to each body by multiplying acceleration by the time step, then multiply velcoity by the time step.
+Then it applies Eulers method to each body by multiplying acceleration by the time step, then multiplying velocity by the time step to get the position.

 ``` cpp
 for(int i = 0; i < BODIES; i++) {